opencog/link-grammar/README.md

 one, or one should be eliminated.

-WordNet hinting:
+###WordNet hinting:
 Use WordNet to reduce the number for parses for sentences containing compound verb phrases, such as "give up", "give off", etc.

+###Sliding-window (Incremental) parsing:
-Incremental parsing: to avoid a combinatorial explosion of parses, it would be nice to have an incremental parsing, phrase by phrase, using a Viterbi-like algorithm to obtain the parse.
+To avoid a combinatorial explosion of parses, it would be nice to have an incremental parsing, phrase by phrase, using a sliding window algorithm to obtain the parse.
 Thus, for example, the parse of the last half of a long, run-on sentence should not be sensitive to the parse of the beginning of the sentence.

 Doing so would help with combinatorial explosion.
-So, for example, if the first half of a sentence has 4 plausible parses, and the last half has 4 more, then link-grammar reports 16 parses total.
-It would be much, much more useful to instead be given the factored results: i.e. the four plausible parses for the first half, and the four plausible parses for the last half.
-The lower combinatoric stress would ease the burden on downstream users of link-grammar.
+So, for example, if the first half of a sentence has 4 plausible parses, and the last half has 4 more, then currently, the parser reports 16 parses total.
+It would be much more useful if it could instead report the factored results: i.e. the four plausible parses for the first half, and the four plausible parses for the last half.
+This would ease the burden on downstream users of link-grammar.

+This approach has at psychological supprt.
+Humans take long sentences and split them into smaller chunks that "hang together" as phrase- structures, viz compounded sentences.
+The most likely parse is the one where each of the quasi sub-sentences is parsed correctly.

+This could be implemented by saving dangling right-going connectors into a parse context, and then, when another sentence fragment arrives, use that context in place of the left-wall.

-(This somewhat resembles the application of construction grammar ideas to the link-grammar dictionary).
+This somewhat resembles the application of construction grammar ideas to the link-grammar dictionary.
+It also somewhat resembles Viterbi parsing to some fixed depth.
+Viz. do a full backward-foreward parse for a phrase, and then, once this is done, take a Viterbi-step.
+That is, once the phrase is done, keep only the dangling connectors to the phrase, place a wall, and then step to the next part of the sentence.

 Caution: watch out for garden-path sentences:
 ```text